rolandshoemaker/common-sh/README.md

-get external (internet facing) IP address using the [opendns](https://opendns.com) DNS resolver and dig. should add some curl/wget fallback type dealio...?
+get external (internet facing) IP address using the [opendns](https://opendns.com) DNS resolver and dig. should add some curl/wget fallback type dealio...? (should also accept -6 option for get ipv6 addr!

 ```sh
 myip=$( w_ip )